j The Dorset Cello Classes

 Saturday 10am

-• Morning - Group warmup; Masterclasses (open lessons); discussion on how to be a confident performer.
+• Morning - Group warmup; Masterclasses (open lessons) Chamber music.

-• Afternoon - Chamber music, possible private lessons.
+• Afternoon - Chamber music, possible private lessons; finish 5.30pm.

 Location - Holt Village Hall (on the green, just down from the Old Inn next to the church!) here.